Blog

 By Ted Villaire | January 28, 2015

 Post image: Hundreds of winter cyclists descended upon Daley Plaza Friday morning to celebrate Winter Bike to Work Day and the first ever Roll the Cold Bike Challenge.
 Winter Bike to Work Day commemorates the coldest day in Chicago history — January 20, 1985 — when the temperature dropped to 27 degrees below zero.
-Ronit Bezalel of The Chainlink was also there […]
+Ronit Bezalel of The Chainlink was also […]

 Read More